riverty logo

 3. Seamless User Experience: no confusion around consumer required information and payment terms

-Of course, the Hosted Checkout also leverages Riverty’s existing consumer-centric offerings, such as the Riverty mobile app and the MyRiverty consumer portal.
+Of course, it also leverages Riverty’s existing consumer-centric offerings, such as the Riverty mobile app and the MyRiverty consumer portal.
 This alignment allows your customers to easily manage their payments while clearly maintaining the prominence of your brand identity.

-You can seamlessly integrate the Hosted Checkout using either the:
+You can seamlessly integrate the payment pages using the Redirect Flow.

 1. A customer selects products, proceeds to checkout, and initiates a purchase.